Menu

 By becoming an S Corp, you may be able to reduce your taxes.

-It's important to understand the tax rules for becoming an S Corp.
+Money raining down on a pretty business owner with curly hair BUT It's important to understand the tax rules for becoming an S Corp.
 Tax rules for an S corporation are different than from a sole proprietorship.
 Becoming an S Corp does not equal raining money!

 Instead of paying self-employment tax (which covers Social Security and Medicare) on the full amount of your business income, you would only have to pay that 15.3% on a portion of it.